 In the health-conscious era of today, working out in gyms is a major fad.
-Different people have different health goals, and therefore each person's workout is different from the other.
+People have different health goals, and therefore, each person's workout is different.
 Some people exercise to gain muscles, while others want to lose weight.
 Some are into athletics, while some are just fitness and health freaks.
-But a common experience to everyone after their respective workout is the problem of bloating.
-Are you too an athlete and want to know what to eat post-workout?
-The athlete's diet plan from our dieticians at VMeals is the best option.
+But a common experience for everyone after their respective workout is the problem of bloating.
+Are you, too, an athlete and want to know what to eat post-workout?
+The athlete's diet plan from our dieticians is the best option.

-Bloating is the condition when lots of air and gas gets accumulated in the digestive tract.
-It makes a person feel full, gives a tight or swollen abdomen.
+Bloating is when lots of air and gas accumulate in the digestive tract.
+It makes a person feel full and gives a tight or swollen abdomen.
 Bloating occurs mainly due to swallowing large quantities of air while eating, drinking, smoking, chewing gums, or exercising.
 In addition, abdominal pain, flatulence, burping, and abdominal roars happen when you are bloated.
-Bloating hinders work and other social and recreational activities.
+It hinders work and other social and recreational activities.

 Binge-eating is one of the reasons to feel bloated.
-Exercising on a full stomach disorients the body, and then it starts focusing more on the muscles rather than on digestion.
+Exercising on a full stomach disorients the body, and then it focuses more on the muscles than digestion.
 Hence, food will take lots of time to digest.
 This will make you puffy after your session.
 So, always maintain a gap of at least two hours between your meals and your workouts.

-Drinking lots of water during and after a workout fills up the tummy with excessive quantities of water and dilutes the sodium.
-Sweating, on the other hand, reduces the water balance, and we again drink water.
-Thus, the body cells fill with large amounts of water, making us feel bloated.
+Drinking lots of water during and after a workout fills the tummy with excessive water and dilutes the sodium.
+On the other hand, sweating reduces the water balance, and we again drink water.
+Thus, the body's cells fill with water, making us feel bloated.

 Bloating is the water retention of the body to the lack of water.
-Thus, keeping the water level optimal is very important to reduce bloating and its ill effects.
+Thus, keeping the water level optimal is crucial to reducing bloating and its ill effects.
 The optimal hydration level before the workout reduces the chances of bloating later.

 Sugar alcohols are present in sugar-free foods and chewing gums that give a sweet taste.
 They are a good substitute for sugar but produce lots of gas when digested by the large intestines.
 Sugar alcohols are also among FODMAP foods.

 The intake of supplements to reduce bloating is a quick and easy solution.
 For instance, lactase is an enzyme that breaks down lactose and is helpful for people who are lactose intolerant.
-Moreover, beano is a supplement that contains the enzyme alpha-galactosidase, which breaks down FODMAPs from many foods.
+Moreover, beano is a supplement containing the alpha-galactosidase enzyme, which breaks down FODMAPs from many foods.

-Thus, the above-mentioned precautions clubbed with our anti-bloat meal plan will help you beat the puffiness post-workout as that isn't a deep-rooted condition.
-Few easy lifestyle modifications and exercise routines can bounce you back to being fit as a fiddle within a few weeks' time.
+Sliced cucumbers: This we offer with guacamole.
+Thus, the abovementioned precautions, clubbed with our anti-bloat meal plan, will help you beat the puffiness post-workout as that isn't a deep-rooted condition.
+A few easy lifestyle modifications and exercise routines can bounce you back to being fit as a fiddle within a few weeks' time.

-At VMeals, we cook with the best quality meat, fruits, vegetables, ingredients, spices, and herbs, to suit the dietary needs of our patrons.
+We cook with the best quality meat, fruits, vegetables, ingredients, spices, and herbs to suit the dietary needs of our patrons.
 If you're turning vegan, our popular green diet will suit your health and lifestyle choices.
 Our prime focus is your health and fitness goals.
 Therefore, we offer other types of weekly changing meal plans and diet charts too.